cncf/glossary/definitions/devsecops.md

 ---
-title: DevSecOps/SecDevOps/OpsSecDev/OpsDevSec/DevOpsSec/SecOpsDev
+title: DevSecOps
-status: Feedback Appreciated
+status: Completed
 category: concept
 ---
-## DevSecOps/SecDevOps/OpsSecDev/OpsDevSec/DevOpsSec/SecOpsDev
+## DevSecOps

+### What it is
-The term DevSecOps refers to a cultural merger of the development, security, and operations responsibilities.
-It extends the DevOps approach, where operation teams provide and manage tools to increase developers' productivity to include security.
-DevSecOps focuses on implementing security considerations into the daily developer workflow without hampering the developers' productivity.
+The term DevSecOps refers to a cultural merger of the development, operational, and security responsibilities.
+It extends the DevOps approach to include security priorities with minimal to no disruption in the developer and operational workflow.
 Like DevOps, DevSecOps is a cultural shift, pushed by the technologies adopted, with unique adoption methods.

-Without DevSecOps, the development, security, and operations teams exist in silos.
-Each team has conflicting goals about where, when, and how to deploy infrastructure and software.
-DevSecOps focuses on breaking down these silos so teams can create secure, automated workflows and avoid production downtime.

-DevSecOps will help to:
-  * Increase productivity from automation and communication
-  * Reduce security mishaps and the cost incurred from them
-  * Foster better team communication and understanding of priorities
-  * Reduce friction between teams --- DevOps + Security
+### Problem it Addresses
+DevOps practices include continuous integration and continuous deployment and accelerate application development and release cycles.
+Unfortunately, automated release processes that fail to represent all organizational stakeholders adequately can exacerbate existing issues.
+A process that rapidly releases new software without considering security needs can degrade an organizations’ security posture.

+### How it Helps
+DevSecOps focuses on breaking down team silos and promotes the creation of secure, automated workflows.
+When selecting security applications, organizations must take advantage of automated CI/CD workflows and policy enforcement that empower the developer.
+The goal is not to be a blocker but to enforce security policies while giving users accurate information on how to move their project forward.
+When properly implemented, an organization will gain better team communication and reduce security mishaps and associated costs.